Travel Guide to the Itata Valley Wine Region

 Termas de Chillán – Relax Surrounded by Nature

 The thermal resort of Chillán is approximately 80km away from the city of Chillán, towards the Andes.
-The Termas de Chillán centre is both a spa and ski resort and it is immersed in the gorgeous nature of the Valle Las Trancas.
+The Termas de Chillán center is both a spa and ski resort and it is immersed in the gorgeous nature of the Valle Las Trancas.

 Ñuble National Reserve – Immerse Yourself in a Bright Green Paradise